-The ethnographic fieldwork, involving teams from Oxford University, the OU and Manchester Metropolitan University, will include interviews with a sample of people from each site; PWLD, carers and service providers.
+The ethnographic fieldwork, involving teams from the OU and Manchester Metropolitan University, will include interviews with a sample of people from each site; PWLD, carers and service providers.
 A sampling framework will be produced to sample for diversity including age, gender, ethnicity, family context and length of time living or working in the provision.
-The exact number of interviews conducted will depend to some extent on the composition of the setting but we anticipate 5-10 PWLD, 5-8 carers, 4-5 support workers and 1-2 relevant commissioners and service managers at each site.
-In total the research team will conduct around 80-100 interviews across the four sites.
+The exact number of interviews conducted will depend to some extent on the composition of the setting but we anticipate at each site 4-6 PWLD (total 32-40), 4-6 carers (total 32-40), 4-5 support workers (total 25-30) and 1-2 relevant commissioners and service managers (total 4-8).
+In total the research team will conduct around 100-115 interviews across the 4-8 sites.

-Setting/context: Four exemplar supported living settings across the UK to include Osborne Grove, Haringey.
+Setting/context: 4-8 exemplar supported living settings that fit into one of four models of provision across the UK to include Osborne Grove, Haringey.

 Data collection: Research teams will use longitudinal observations, interviews and documentary analysis to understand how people are supported in their everyday lives, to negotiate ageing, how issues like death and dying are discussed and how behaviours that challenge are ameliorated.
 The research team will spend time with people and staff both within and outside the setting.
-A total of 20 days divided into two days a week will be spent at each site across Months 5-16 including some weekends and evenings.
+A total of

+20 days divided into two days a week will be spent at each site across Months 5-16 including some weekends and evenings.
 Research teams will vary depending upon the requirements of specific sites.
 Some will include at least one co-researcher (either PWLD and/or carers).
 The case study site led by MC, for example, will draw on the research team from the Greater Manchester Growing Older with Learning Disabilities project (GM GOLD).
 Funding for training co-researchers has been included in the budget.